-- 1. The next session will begin on September 9, 1908. - 2.
-Young ladies under 15 years of age are not eligible for admission. - 3.
-Tuition is free to all Georgia girls, but every student will be required to pay a matriculation fee of \$10.00 on the day she enters College. - 4.
+- 1. The next session will begin on September 8, 1909. - 2.
+Young ladies under 15 years of age are not eligible for admission.
+In the admission of students to the College, preference will be given to the older and more advanced applicants. - 3.
+Tuition is free to a limited number of girls from each county in Georgia, but every student will be required to pay a matriculation fee of \$10.00 on the day she enters College. - 4.
 Board in the Dormitory, including fuel, lights and laundry will cost \$99.00 for the entire session of nine months. - 5.
 Students are required to wear a uniform, which is economical and attractive. - 6.
 The College offers regular and special Courses in Normal, Industrial, and Collegiate work. - 7.
 Patrons and students are requested to read the articles on "Government," "Business Regulations," and "Terms of Board."
 Attention is called also to articles on "The Course of Study" and "Instructions to Applicants."